davidkowalk/python_calculator/README.md

 $ python3 calculator.py "2 - ((8 / 4) * ( 3*5-13 ))"
 2 - ((8 / 4) * ( 3*5-13 )) = -2.0
 ```

+## Credit

+I am currently lerning on how to write a simple interpreter by following along [a blog by Ruslan Spivak](https://ruslanspivak.com/lsbasi-part1) for a game I am making.

+A large portion of this projects code was **heavily** inspired by his tutorial.